 The more complex the board and peripherals are (such as USBs, graphic cards, or high-speed peripherals), the bigger the costs.

-Up next, the type of the BSP can highly impact the cost: Custom BSP or Certified BSP.
+Further, let’s see how the type of BSP can highly impact the cost.
+Custom BSP or Certified BSP?

 Custom Board Support Package (BSP)